 Winter pressures and planning is a key issue for the acute, mental health, community and ambulance service trusts that NHS Providers represents.
-We therefore carry out a range of activities on their behalf – for example, we have published several reports on winter planning and we regularly discuss the NHS’ state of preparedness each winter with the Department of Health and its arms length bodies.
-A number of our key resources are available below.
+We therefore carry out a range of activities on their behalf – for example, as NHS England publish their weekly sitrep data over winter we capture some of the key figures each week, alongside views from NHS trusts and stakeholder organisations in our NHS Winter watch campaign.

 Below you can find a number of our key resources - reports, briefings, press statements and blogs - tracking the story of winter in the NHS.

 Take a look back at our campaign from 2020/21.

 Take a look back at our campaign from 2019/20.